hyurl/modelar/docs/en-US/Query.md

     console.log(err);
 });

-// Also possible to pass an array, but you have to pass the values for all the
+// Also possible to pass an array, but you have to pass all values for all
 // fields.
 query.insert([
     1, // id